indegaetano/indegaetano/README.md

 - 👋 Hi, I’m @indegaetano
-- 👀 I’m interested in applied mathematics and old computer systems.
+- 👀 I’m interested in applied mathematics and Commodore-64 computer systems.
 - 🌱 I’m currently learning applied math as well as cybersecurity applications.

 - Check out my past projects and work that is listed on my GitHub from my graduate studies and other projects that I have worked on in my freetime.